 The 2019 NCCC Film & Animation Festival is FREE to attend on Saturday, May 4th, 2019 from 11:00 am - 4:30 pm and includes: screenings of the finalists’ films, exhibitor displays and demos, speakers, movie trivia games, refreshments, contest, prizes, and an awards ceremony where we will announce our winners!

-The festival will also feature a Filmmakers Forum with a panel of professionals in the industry and two keynote speakers, one for Film and one for Animation.
+The festival will also feature a Filmmakers Forum with a panel of professionals in the industry and a special keynote speaker.
 The event is all free and open to the public.

-Whether you have years of experience in the film industry or just a passing interest in film or animation, we invite you to join us for an afternoon dedicated to our filmmaker’s community.
+Whether you have years of experience in the film industry or just a passing interest in film or animation, we invite you to join us for an afternoon dedicated to celebrating the filmmaking community.

 A $200 1st prize is given to the winners in each of these seven categories: Animation, Documentary, Drama, Comedy, Experimental, Horror, and Music Video.